Why Classic Poetry?

 Whenever you see a poem name in parenthesis, it has been used for the chorus in whatever style combo I settled on, or arrived at, as matching the emotion of the poem and sounding like something I would listen to on repeat (which I did and do).
 Quite often I end up with more than one and publish those as well.

-In the newer singles combos are given an original name with the accompanied artwork showing the full names of all poems used.
+In the newer singles these fusions are given an original name with the accompanied artwork showing the full names of all poems used.

 Spoils of the Dead